stormchaserroleplaying/stormchaserRPG/Spells/2/Conjuration/index.md

 **Components:** V, S, M *(A crown of twigs and feathers.)*<br>
 **Duration:** 8 hours

-*Birds without number cloud the skies and descend.*
+*Birds without number cloud the skies and cover your movements.*

 Affix upon your brow a crown of twigs and feathers.
 A large flock of birds is summoned that swarm an area centered on you in a 300-foot radius.
 The area within the flock is considered heavily obscured and difficult terrain.
 All creatures inside the flock are considered [deafened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Deafened/) as sound is drowned by their chirping.